-- Practising isolation exercises
+- Practicing isolation exercises

-- Few minutes of jumping jacks, brisk walking, marching, skipping, lunges, and push-ups
+- Few minutes of jumping jacks, brisk walking, marching, skipping, lunges and push-ups

 - Lengthening full-body movements

-- Core body workouts including pilates
+- core body workouts including pilates

 But there is a lot more to dance stretches and warm-ups and here you will find details of the same.
 The dancers require a regime that is unique to the particular dance form they are practicing.
 Mostly, every dancer prefers to have their warm-ups done in two phases: dynamic warm-ups that are followed by static stretching.